mattermost/mattermost-plugin-playbooks/README.md

 If you're running Mattermost Starter and don't already have a valid license, you can obtain a trial license from **System Console > Edition and License**.
 If you're running the Team Edition of Mattermost, including when you run the server directly from source, you may instead configure your server to enable both testing (`ServiceSettings.EnableTesting`) and developer mode (`ServiceSettings.EnableDeveloper`).
 These settings are not recommended in production environments.
 See [Contributing](#contributing) to learn more about how to set up your development environment.

-## Updating documentation

-When you've submitted a PR that requires a documentation update, please visit the documentation [here](https://docs.mattermost.com/administration/devops-command-center.html), select **Edit** in the top-right corner of the page, and add your update.
-You can read more about the process in the [docs repo README file](https://github.com/mattermost/docs).

-If you're uncertain whether your PR requires documentation, or you'd like some editorial feedback prior to submitting the docs PR, you can add the `Docs/Needed` label to your PR in this repo, and tag @justinegeffen.

 ## Generating test data

 To quickly test Mattermost Playbooks, use the following test commands to create playbook runs populated with random data: